 Thread communication

-Each PT is associated with a mutex for synchro- nization communication in the multi-thread-based generated code.
+Each PT is associated with a mutex for synchro- nization in the multi-thread-based generated code.
 The mutex must be locked before the method associated with the thread is executed.

 Run-to-completion: The event process must follow the run-to-completion semantics of UML State Ma- chines.
 The semantics means that the state machine completes processing of each event before starting processing the next event.
 If all events are asyn- chronous, the main thread processes events by read- ing one-by-one from the event queue.
 However, be- cause we allow call events to be synchronous, the pro- cessing of synchronous and asynchronous events can violate the run-to-completion semantics.
 To avoid it, a main mutex is associated with the main thread to protect the run-to-completion semantics.
 Each event processing must lock the main mutex before execut- ing the actual processing.
 In generated code, lock and unlock are implemented using signals and conditions in POSIX (POSIX, ).